aj-chou/wise/README.md

 This project is licensed under the MIT License.

 ## Conclusion
 The Computational Universe project, unified by the Axiom of Meta-Intelligence framework, redefines existence as a computational system driven by efficiency optimization.
-Through four research papers, we offer a cohesive narrative that bridges cosmology, biology, philosophy, and practical problem-solving.
+Through these research papers, we offer a cohesive narrative that bridges cosmology, biology, philosophy, and practical problem-solving.
 Join us in exploring, critiquing, or applying these ideas to uncover the computational secrets of the universe and enhance its evolution.